- This event has passed.

 The Day of the Dead Festival is a true community event bringing together individuals, groups, students and teachers from the Latino and non-Latino communities.
 Join the celebration and experience the rich visual, musical, dance and culinary traditions of this holiday that is celebrated in Mexico and parts of Central and South America.
 The Festival will include live music and dance performances, traditional food, hands-on crafts, art exhibits and a gallery talk by the artists, a candlelight parade, and an exhibition of altars in the Old Episcopal Burying Ground

 Traditional Mexican dance performed by various Lexington dance companies.

-A variety of hands-on crafts typical of Day of the Dead celebrations will take place indoors and out including activities such as decorating Sugar Skulls ($2 fee), dancing Catrinas, tin ornaments and traditional headdresses.
-Contribute to a community altar by bringing a memory from someone close to you.
+A variety of hands-on crafts typical of Day of the Dead celebrations will take place indoors and out including activities such as decorating Sugar Skulls ($2 fee), dancing Calaveras, Traditional floral headbands and skull lanterns.
+Contribute to the Bluegrass Care Navigators community altar by bringing a (non-returnable) memory from someone close to you.